 An employee who accepts reassignment under this policy waives the right to appeal the action.

-Employees who reject offers of reassignment may avail themselves of the options described in Section 06. or may subject themselves to recall or rehire as described in Sections 08. and 09.
+Employees who reject offers of reassignment may avail themselves of the options described in Section 06. or may subject themselves to recall or rehire as described in Section 08.

 REVIEWERS OF THIS UPPS

 Position Date Assistant Vice President for Human Resources August 1 E4Y Chief Diversity Officer and Director, Equity and Inclusion August 1 E4Y Chair, Staff Council August 1 E4Y